jonshiach/graphics-notes/_build/html/_sources/_pages/07_Lighting.md

 gl.uniform1f(gl.getUniformLocation(program, "uShininess"), cubes[i].shininess);
 ```

-Send the camera position to the shader after we calculate the view and projection matrices.
+Send the camera position to the shader after we sent the light position and colour.

 ```javascript
 // Send camera position to the shader